knative/docs/docs/developer/eventing/sources/apiserversource/getting-started.md

     !!! note
-        Creating a namespace for your ApiServerSource and related components allows you to view changes and events for this workflow more easily, since these are isolated from the many other components that may exist in your `default` namespace.<br><br>
+        Creating a namespace for your ApiServerSource and related components allows you to view changes and events for this workflow more easily, because these are isolated from the other components that might exist in your `default` namespace.<br><br>
-        It also makes removing the source easier, since you can simply delete the namespace to remove all of the resources.
+        It also makes removing the source easier, because you can delete the namespace to remove all of the resources.

 1. Create a ServiceAccount: